brontosaurusrex/brontosaurusrex.github.io/stretchbang.md

 Arc-Darker for 'Widget', Arc-Dark_ob_border for 'Window Border' in lxappearance.
 'Papirus GTK' for icons.
 Cuprum is the font.

 ## wbar

+    sudo apt install wbar wbar-config
+    sudo rm /etc/xdg/autostart/wbar.desktop # start wbar in ob autostart

+    - wbar does not autohide and will not take place on desktop < fix it with some openbox margins (bottom in this case)
+    - wbar does not behave very friendly in multi-monitor enviroments.
+    - wbar config is local floating point character dependant

 ## compile new version of tint2 master